qtcad.device.many_body module

 - Returns:

-ndarray – The Coulomb interaction matrix.
-If overlap is True, returns a 4D array.
-Otherwise, returns \(V_{ij} = V_{ijij}\).
+ndarray – The Coulomb integrals matrix.
+If overlap is True, returns a 4D array with entries \(V_{ijkl}\).
+Otherwise, returns a 2D array with entries \(V_{ij} = V_{ijij}\).

 Note

-This method also stores the Coulomb interaction matrix in the
+This method also stores the Coulomb integrals matrix in the

 coulomb_mat